 How BioCote® technology boosts office productivity

 There are simple steps to a more hygienic office.
 Products such as BioCote® are a silver-based antimicrobial technology, which plays an active role in inhibiting the bacteria contaminating products and surfaces.
-Anti-microbial prevent the growth and survival of all microbes, so bacteria, mould, and fungi are highly-effective weapons in pursuit of workplace cleanliness.
+Anti-microbials prevent both the growth and survival of all microbes, so bacteria, mold, and fungi are highly-effective weapons in pursuit of workplace cleanliness.

 Five steps to improved hygiene in the office

 There are many ways to provide a cleaner work environment from a regular cleaning schedule to a comprehensive hygiene policy.
 Below are five simple steps to a cleaner work space.